 - Listen for migrating birds during the evening hours

-It is all about the heart of the fall season in the month of October.
-This typically is a wonderful month in St. Louis, known for its pleasant and dry weather.
-The summer heat and humidity drops out of the picture and is typically a rather dry month, good news for the farmers getting in the seasonal harvest.
-Winter is far from taking over; the last 4 Octobers have followed this playbook.
-But I have also seen a few Octobers that really go against the grain.
-One that sticks out is October 2009.
-We saw over 12 inches of rain.
-Why do I mention this: 2009 is one of the strong analog years.
+In my book, October is the heart of the Fall season and typically one of the best months of the year.
+It is known for its pleasant and dry weather.
+Any summer heat and especially that humidity drops out of the picture and is typically a very dry month.
+That is great news for the farmers getting in the seasonal harvest.
+Winter is far from taking over and the vast majority of Octobers will follow this pattern.
+But we have also seen October wash-outs, with 2009 leading the way with over 12 inches of rain.
+So let’s see what direction I think we will be heading.

 Things to look for in October